| Title: | Fast Alternatives to 'tidyverse' Functions |

 joins the rows of all the data frames, without removing duplicates.

-joins the columns, creating unique column names if there are
+f_bind_cols() joins the columns, creating unique column names if there are

 any duplicates by default.

-f_count( data, ..., wt = NULL, sort = FALSE, .order = df_group_by_order_default(data), name = NULL, .by = NULL, .cols = NULL ) f_add_count( data, ..., wt = NULL, sort = FALSE, .order = df_group_by_order_default(data), name = NULL, .by = NULL, .cols = NULL )
+f_count( .data, ..., wt = NULL, sort = FALSE, .order = group_by_order_default(.data), name = NULL, .by = NULL, .cols = NULL ) f_add_count( .data, ..., wt = NULL, sort = FALSE, .order = group_by_order_default(.data), name = NULL, .by = NULL, .cols = NULL )f_count( .data, ..., wt = NULL, sort = FALSE, .order = group_by_order_default(.data), name = NULL, .by = NULL, .cols = NULL ) f_add_count( .data, ..., wt = NULL, sort = FALSE, .order = group_by_order_default(.data), name = NULL, .by = NULL, .cols = NULL )

 A data frame. |